ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

    ├─sequence_identifier : sequence identifier, default "re-sequencer"
    ├─segment_length : duration of each output segment in seconds, default 2 ├─begin_output : ["immediate" (default) | {begin time} ] the time at which the first output segment should begin.
+   ├─init_document : File path to a document used to set initial parameters and afterwards start issuing documents (instead of awaiting the first received document), default None
    ├─discard : whether to discard content that has been encoded, default True └─clock
      └─type : ["local" (default) | "auto" | "clock"]